-My boyfriend was a welcomed and wonderful distraction whilst I was sick, whilst I recovered from surgeries, whilst I suffered, whilst I grew up and got my confidence back.
+My boyfriend was a welcomed and wonderful distraction while I was sick, while I recovered from surgeries, while I suffered, while I grew up and got my confidence back.
 He became my number one fan and I became his biggest supporter in what he was doing, what he would achieve.
 So now, without him, it is a new feeling.
 Something I haven’t felt in years.

 There is no comparison between my other big relationship and this one.
 This one has the longevity and the commitment I need and have always wanted.
 I couldn’t imagine going through what I’ve done without him by my side.
 It hasn’t always been easy and it’s never been perfect, but it wasn’t meant to be, I don’t expect it – or either of us – to be.

 But long distance makes it feel so much like before.
 I am trying to remember how I survived going longer periods of time without my boyfriend back then, but I can’t.
 I think I’ve locked that relationship away in my mind, to some degree.
 But how did I do it?
 How did I keep it going for as long as I did, when I wasn’t as busy as I clearly am now?
 How do I keep my relationship going with 100 miles between us and weeks apart because of our schedules?

 This new job and the opportunities it is hopefully going to lead to is my choice and sometimes I am half regret moving so far away from my boyfriend.
 He was a huge part of my life back at home, but I am not there anymore.
 I feel like I need some distance from us sometimes, or at least I did feel like that.
 And now I have it, I don’t want it.
 But, I’m sure I need it.
 We don’t get given what we have unless we could handle it.
 And I have dealt with what life has chucked at me so far, why not this?